Meadowlarke/Yet/ra.md

 # The mouth of the Ra

-You follow the Ra southest for some time.
-You come to a bluff overlooking the ocean and find a way down.

 The coast is rocky and dotted with tidepools.
 Across the top of each pool you can make out the gohstly image of a different world.

 You look closer.